Casio Pro Trek Smart WSD-F20

 Should you buy it?

 Yes.
-If you like what Android Wear has to offer and are interested in Casio’s outdoors functions, this watch may be for you.
+If you like what Wear OS has to offer and are interested in Casio’s outdoors functions, this watch may be for you.
 If not, there are plenty more affordable smartwatches to check out.
+We also recommend waiting for a price drop on the WSD-F20 or F20A, or simply purchasing the WSD-F30 when it’s released soon.